Japanese Knotweed (Polygonum Cuspidatum)

 Safety, Side Effects and Contraindications

-While generally considered safe when used in recommended doses, it may cause side effects such as gastrointestinal discomfort, nausea, or allergic reactions in some individuals.
-It may interact with certain medications, including anticoagulants and antiplatelet drugs, increasing the risk of bleeding, and should not be combined with other herbs that have blood-thinning properties.
-Special populations, such as pregnant or breastfeeding women, should avoid using polygonum cuspidatum due to insufficient safety data, and individuals with chronic illnesses should consult a healthcare provider before use.
+While generally considered safe in moderate amounts, it may cause gastrointestinal side effects such as nausea, vomiting, and diarrhea in some individuals.
+It may interact with certain medications, including anticoagulants and diabetes drugs, potentially increasing the risk of bleeding or hypoglycemia.
+Pregnant and breastfeeding women should avoid its use due to insufficient safety data, and individuals with chronic conditions like diabetes or hypertension should consult a healthcare provider before use.

 Growing, Harvesting and Storage

-After harvesting, the roots should be washed, sliced, and dried in a cool, well-ventilated area or using a dehydrator, then stored in airtight containers in a cool, dark place to preserve their medicinal potency.
+After harvesting, the roots should be washed, cut into pieces, and dried in a shaded, well-ventilated area before being stored in airtight containers in a cool, dry place to preserve their medicinal potency.